Wakefield Express

 The Wakefield Express is the newspaper serving the City of Wakefield district in West Yorkshire, England.
 It was established in 1852 and was the subject of a centenary film directed by Lindsay Anderson in 1952.
-The newspaper is owned by Johnston Press and edited by Mark Bradley.
+The newspaper is owned by National World and edited by Mark Bradley.

 After 155 years of publication as a broadsheet, it changed to a tabloid format in March 2007.

 The newspaper summarises content from other local newspapers such as the Pontefract & Castleford Express.